matochondrion/rpsls_game_service/README.md

 - Try a different structure where the React app is completely separate from the Game_Service, and use a proxy on the backend to forward api calls to the Game_Game_Service.
+- add config setting for webpack.config.js to set the api proxy server and port